vkverma01/meta-gzsl/README.md

 }
 ```
 ### Note:
-Code is not clean many line may me redundant.
-Also comment are not proper.
+Code is not clean many line may me redundant, Also comments are not proper.